How To Feel Comfortable In Your Own Skin

 But sometimes this box can get empty.
-For many reasons, big and small, you may find yourself not feeling comfortable with who you are.
+For many reasons, big and small, you may find yourself not feeling comfortable in your own skin, or with who you are.

 Well, the good news – these are all lies, and not because I want to create here some drama.